Episode 236 – Embracing Life, Death, and Authenticity with Katherine Standefer

 And By the focus of my life turned to paying for these wilderness trips.

-and that first course that I did in the summer of 2000 was, three weeks
+Speaker:e that I did in the summer of:Speaker:

 backpacking down in the Wyoming range, and then four days whitewater